PeterOmbodi/esphome_configs/README.md

 ## 📁 File Structure

 ```
-.
+.CYD
   ├── esphome-lvgl.yaml               # Main configuration file
   ├── secrets.yaml                    # WiFi, MQTT and other credentials (not included)
   ├── images/                         # Optional: image assets for icons (if used)
   └── fonts/                          # Font files used in display
 ```
 ## 📷 Screenshots